gevtushenko/MPISound/README.md

 # MPISound

-This project is something an audio profiler of Message Passing Interface.
+This project is an audio profiler of Message Passing Interface.
 For MPI operation representation MPISound use stereo system (left headphone is master rank and right headphone is second process).
 Therefore only two processes are supported for this time.